 - Turn on protection from Potentially Unwanted Applications (PUA)

 Enable this setting to prevent users from installing malicious applications.

-Controls for Windows server firewall
+Windows server firewall

 - Turn on the Firewall state